ThePhD/future_cxx/papers/source/C - embed.md

+## Constant Expressions

+Both C and C++ compilers have rich constant folding capabilities.
+While C compilers only acknowledge a fraction of what is possible by larger implementations like MSVC, Clang, and GCC, C++ has an entire built-in compile-time programming bit, called `constexpr`.
+Most typical solutions cannot be used as constant expressions because they are hidden behind run-time or link-time mechanisms (`objcopy`, or the resource compiler `rc.exe` on Windows, or the static library archiving tools).
+This means that many algorithms and data components which could strongly benefit from having direct access to the values of the integer constants do not because the compiler cannot "see" the data, or because Whole Program Optimization cannot be aggressive enough to do anything with those values at that point in the compilation (i.e., during the final linking stage).

+This makes `#embed` especially powerful, since it guarantees these values are available as-if it was written by as a sequence of integers whose values fit within an `unsigned char`.

 # Implementation Experience

 An implementation of this functionality is available in branches of both GCC and Clang, accessible right now with an internet connection through the online utility Compiler Explorer.
 The Clang compiler with this functionality is called ["x86-64 clang (std::embed)"](https://godbolt.org/z/h2aRa9) and the GCC compiler is called ["x86-64 gcc (std::embed)"](https://godbolt.org/z/yJPtKT) in the Compiler Explorer UI.